The Mont Blanc neutrinos from SN 1987A: Could they have been monochromatic (8 MeV) tachyons with $m^2=-0.38$ keV$^2$?: Possible Validation

+Evidence for the three masses in the $3+3$ model can be sought in direct mass experiments based on the shape of the $\beta-$decay spectrum.
+In the region near the its endpoint $E=E_0,$ the spectrum can be well-approximated by the square of the Kurie function (the phase space term) for multiple non-degenerate neutrino masses $m_j$:

-As discussed elsewhere,~\citep{Eh2016} pre-KATRIN tritium $\beta-$decay experiments, owing to limited statistics, have shown agreement with the most prominent feature predicted by the $3+3$ model, i.e., a kink in the spectrum 21.2 eV before the endpoint, which is associated with the $m_1=21.2 eV$ mass in the model.
-Some of those pre-KATRIN experiments have chosen to plot the residuals to a fit to the spectrum using $m_\nu=0$ rather than the spectrum itself.
+where the quantity inside the square root is replaced by zero if it is negative (which never happens when $m_j^2<0.$) According to Eq.
+4 the three spectral features due to the $3+3$ model masses: $m_1=4.0$ eV, $m_2=21.4$ eV and $m_3^2=-0.2$ eV$^2$ are: a kink at (a) $E_0-E=21.4$ eV, (b) a second kink at $E_0-E=4.0$ eV, and (c) a linear decline in the last 4.0 eV.
+Owing to limited statistics and resolution, existing experiments have revealed only the most prominent feature predicted by the model, i.e., the first kink.~\citep{Eh2016} Some of those pre-KATRIN experiments, however, have chosen to plot the residuals to a fit to the spectrum using $m_\nu=0$ rather than the spectrum itself.
 In this case, the kink shows up instead as an artifactual spectral line near the endpoint or a best fit $m_\nu^2<0$ mass value.
-If the $3+3$ model is correct the KATRIN experiment~\citep{Dr2013} has the statistical and systematic sensitivity to observe all three features in the spectrum (associated with each of the three model masses).
-Thus, Fig. 3 shows what KATRIN should observe in the last 10 eV before the spectrum endpoint when final state distributions, energy loss and resolution are included.
-Note the small size of the statistical error bars based on only one day of data-taking.
-The ``kink" at -4 eV is due to the 4.0 eV mass state, and the tachyonic mass state should cause a linear decline in the last 4 eV.
-This behavior is in accord with the usual description of the square of the Kurie function (the phase space term) for describing a spectrum near the endpoint having multiple non-degenerate neutrino masses $m_j$:
+Although an alternate explanation for the observed kink at $E_0-E\approx 20$ eV involving possible electronic excitations in the tritium gas molecules~\citep{Bo2015}, cannot be excluded, we note that the $3+3$ model gives a significantly better fit to the data than the all $m_j=0$ case despite the limit $m_\nu\rm{(eff)}<2$ eV on the $\nu_e$ effective mass.
+Fortunately, the KATRIN experiment~\citep{Dr2013} has the statistical and systematic sensitivity to make the definitive test of the model by observing all three features in the spectrum associated with the three $3+3$ model masses.
+Thus, in particular Fig. 3 shows what KATRIN should observe in the last 10 eV before the spectrum endpoint when final state distributions, energy loss and resolution are included.